EDITING YOUR BOOK!

 The Proof Editor reviews your material before going to typesetting.
 Making sure every letter and every word are correct.

 FICTION—I love biographical novels, historical novels, contemporary women's fiction, Biblical fiction, high drama page turners, and slow, character-driven stories.
 I like it all.
-Put me in a new setting where someone is forced to encounter themselves—while giving me some skin in the game.
-I don't do science fiction, horror, and anything above the sweet romance grade.
+Put me in a new setting where someone is forced to encounter themselves—and give me some skin in the game.
+I don't do science fiction, horror, or anything above the sweet romance grade.

 NONFICTION—if the topic interests me, also memoirs and family histories.